dcc-cc3002/final-reality-kohai-of-Javier/README.md

 This exception is thrown when a weapon is assigned to a character who is not compatible.
 See "Weapon compatiblity" for more details.

+### SameTypeException

+This exception is thrown when a character attacks another character or an enemy attacks another enemy.

+### PartyLimitException

+This exception is thrown when trying to add a character to a party that already reached the limit number of characters.

 ## Tests

 Tests for the AbstractWCharacter class are in the NinjaTest class.
 Tests for the AbstractWeapon class are in the AxeTest class.